Understanding bronze aging

 Cassiterite (SnO₂), tin dioxide, is a corrosion product specific to true bronze — alloys containing a significant proportion of tin (typically 8 to 12 percent in ancient weapons and tools).
 Its formation and behaviour are among the most fascinating aspects of ancient bronze corrosion, and its presence is a powerful indicator of both alloy composition and burial history.

 In advanced cases, the migrating copper ions travel entirely through the patina and re-precipitate as malachite or azurite on the outer surface, while the interior of the artifact becomes increasingly tin-rich.
 This is why some heavily corroded ancient bronzes display a paradox: a brilliant green exterior over a dark, almost metallic-looking interior layer that is no longer truly bronze at all but rather a tin oxide pseudomorph — a mineral ghost that preserves the shape of the original metal but has been entirely transformed in composition.
+On artifacts where this process has progressed significantly, the tin-rich layer can appear as a dark grey, brown-black, or even jet-black band, sometimes with a glassy, almost obsidian-like lustre that is visually stunning.

 The logical endpoint of this process is complete mineralization — the total conversion of the original metal to corrosion products.
 On artifacts buried for three or four thousand years in aggressive soil conditions, this transformation can be nearly complete.
 The object retains its original form in extraordinary detail — casting marks, tool marks, even fingerprints from the ancient metalworker may be preserved in the mineral structure — but no metallic bronze remains.
 The entire artifact has become a composite of tin oxide, copper carbonates, and soil minerals.